AlexSantopaolo/Implementation-of-Artificial-Pancreas-for-Patients-of-1-Diabetes-Using-Artificial-Neural-Network-/README.md

 # Implementation-of-Artificial-Pancreas-for-Patients-of-1-Diabetes-Using-Artificial-Neural-Network-

-<h2> Project Description </h2>
+Developed by: A. Santopaolo (2019).

+Supervisor: prof. D. Iacoviello.

+Achievement: Optimal Control.

-An Artificial Pancreas was implemented using an ANN that maintains the glucose levels of patients with type 1 diabetes in an optimal range.
+Artificial Pancreas was implemented using an ANN that maintains the glucose levels of patients with type 1 diabetes in an optimal range.
 The neural network takes as input many parameters of the patient's Glucose-Insulin system and calculates the controller output (insulin ow rate) based only on the current values of the Glucose-Insulin system.
 In other words, the neural network does not take into account the history of the parameters of the